 Tarik didn’t act like a jerk on purpose.
 His only goal was making friends, but he didn’t know how to go about it and failed miserably.
 Before Tarik’s surprise birth, the Harnae had been reconciled to a life without children.
 Imagine how badly three highly magikal, over-indulging parents can spoil a miracle baby?
 It was even worse than that.
 Tarik grew up pampered, self-centered and catered to.
 Think Paris Hilton, but not hot, definitely not hot, with the power of the Spires at her fingertips.
 Bingo!
 Actually, that’s a decent analogy.
 Tarik was brilliant and yet sometimes, the obvious gave him fits.
 Say what you want about Paris, she was smart enough to make hundreds of millions.

-Every wizard at each and every one of these establishments knew Tarik, by reputation if not in person.
-By far, he was the most famous wizard in the world.
+Every wizard at each and every one of these establishments knew Tarik, by reputation if not personally.
+He was the most famous wizard in the world, by far.
 While Kandol Elf Lord hid in his tower atop Pel Aesylle, content to spend his days in relaxing contemplation, Tarik was putting on displays like some Fourth of July fireworks show.
 His name spread like wildfire from coast to coast, becoming legend.